-All the natural bars in the Veloforte range provide the perfect balance of nutrients needed for you to perform at your best.
-They’re a whole lot tastier than synthetic options as well.
+All our natural energy bars provide the perfect balance of nutrients needed for you to perform at your best - they’re a lot tastier than synthetic options too.
 They use energy sources like dried fruit and nuts to boost your energy levels in a way that lasts and won’t upset your stomach.

 Different varieties provide different benefits, but nuts have a few common traits that make any kind a useful snack for athletes to have on hand.